Best Hardwired Home Security Systems in 2025

 Monitoring

-Turns out, monitoring is entirely DIY as well.
-That doesn’t mean you have to sacrifice security.
-Lorex makes it easy to self-monitor.
-The system sends push alerts when it detects a problem, and you can use the Lorex app to check out live feeds.
-Plus, unlike Ring cameras, most Lorex cameras come with local storage options, so you can store and review footage for free.
+Monitoring is DIY as well, but that doesn’t mean you need to stare at livestreams 24/7.
+The system sends push alerts when it detects a problem, and you can use the Lorex app to see what the commotion is.
+Unlike Ring cameras, you don’t need to worry about cloud storage.
+Lorex cameras have local storage so you can save and review footage for free.

 That being said, we would have still preferred having professional monitoring.
 That’s not possible with Lorex right now since it doesn’t offer security sensors (unless it adds video monitoring like SimpliSafe has).
 Our recommendation is to still have a security system supplementing Lorex.
 That’s worth exploring because Lorex doesn’t require any monthly fees.